tejaskannan/smart-tv-keyboard-leakage/README.md

 6. `--ignore-directions`: An optional flag indicating the search should ignore any inferred directions.
 7. `--ignore-suboptimal`: An optional flag telling the search to ignore possible suboptimal movements.
 Useful for speeding up large benchmarks.
 8. `--force-suggestions`: An optional flag to force the search to use keyboards with suggestions.
+9. `--use-exhaustive`: An optional flag to get the serach to exhaustively enumerate suboptimal paths instead of ordering by timing.
+When using this flag on credit cards, name the output file `exhaustive.json`.

 An example of executing this program is below for the Samsung Passwords typed by `subject-a`.
 Executing this program can take `5-10` minutes.
 Again, you can specify move sequences from credit cards, Apple TV passwords, and web searches as the input file.
 The program will handle the search accordingly.
 ```